Ivan (2002 film): Plot

 Jeevan (Parthiban) is a tempo driver and a socially conscious middle-aged man who wants to clean up the society.
 His motivation is his late father (Thalaivasal Vijay) who was murdered as he tried to be a crusader.
-Jeevan is intelligent enough to realize that he is not a one-man-army to fight the evils and corruption in society.
+Jeevan is intelligent enough to realise that he is not a one-man-army to fight the evils and corruption in society.
 He therefore motivates the public to fight for their rights.
 He lives in a small place with four friends and together they do what little they can to improve the condition around.
 The Carnatic singer Dheetchanya (Soundarya) has a silent admiration for Jeevan.
 But, a Telugu woman Meena Kumari (Meena) wins him over and forces him into marriage by telling a lie that she has cancer, but she dies during a fireshot.
 Thereafter, Jeevan brings the villains all together and each of them gets a chance to support his stand and speak on the circumstances which forced them to take to crime.
 Jeevan gives a long lecture and transforms them into being good citizens.
 At last, It is shown that Jeevan is leaving the court with Dheetchanya.